-If you’re a small business, the thought of managing your finances can be a daunting one.
+If you’re a small business, the thought of managing small business finance can be a daunting one.
 But with our clear, useful and practical guides, taking that next step and investing in your business is easier than you might think.
-With our articles covering every aspect of finance for small business, you can soon be an expert in your field when it comes to making your business profitable and getting yourself off the ground by using the best finance solutions for you.
+With our articles covering every aspect of small business finance, you can soon be an expert in making your business profitable, and getting things off the ground, by using the best finance solutions for you.

 Click through to find out more about the different sources of finance available to small businesses, and to figure out which is the right choice for you.